Alaska Native Tribal Health Consortium

 KNOWLEDGE and SKILLS

-Skill in analyzing safety issues and preparing recommendations based on findings.
+Skill in analyzing environmental health issues and preparing recommendations based on findings.

 MINIMUM EDUCATION QUALIFICATION

 A Bachelor's degree in Civil or Environmental Engineering or related field from an Accreditation Board of Engineering and Technology (ABET) accredited university or college program.

 MINIMUM EXPERIENCE QUALIFICATION

 Non-supervisory - Eight (8) years civil or environmental engineering experience, including a minimum of four (4) years of Alaska or cold climate region engineering experience, six (6) years of design experience and two (2) years of small community systems experience.
 A Master of Science Degree from an ABET accredited college may be substituted for one year of experience.
 An equivalent combination of relevant education and/or training may be substituted for experience.

 Candidate must possess a Professional Engineer license (PE) to practice in the State of Alaska, or have a PE license in at least one other state and obtain a PE license in the State of Alaska within 12 months of accepting the position.

 Travels frequently within Alaska in small fixed wing aircraft; travels outside Alaska.
 An Alaska driver’s license with a clean driving record is required.